 iii Ownership and market access restrictions

 As mentioned above, grid operators must be ownership-unbundled.
-Furthermore, most grid operators are largely owned by public authorities with the ultimate shareholders being Belgian municipalities.
+Furthermore, most grid operators are largely owned by public companies with the ultimate shareholders being Belgian municipalities.
 The electricity transmission system operator is a listed company, but almost half of its shares are owned (indirectly) by public authorities.
 For what concerns the distribution system operators, it is a legal requirement that the distribution grid be fully or mostly owned and operated directly by municipalities or indirectly by inter-municipal cooperative entities.

-Except for Flanders, suppliers are required to have a corporate seat in the European Economic Area (EEA).
+Suppliers are required to have a corporate seat in the European Economic Area (EEA).
 Producers must have their corporate seat, central administration or main office in the EEA also.

 iv Transfers of control and assignments